 To add to our previous energy teachings (see 2. on home page), Heartwood Folk School has been offering new 2015 and 2014 sustainable energy use classes (below), and has released an updated Pender Energy Research Report.
 This is supported by grants from the Capital Regional District, Vancity, and the Pender Legion.
-You can see our energy references and also check back for more classes in future!
+You can see our Energy References, Tips and Skills and also check back for more classes in future!

 **** SATURDAY, MAY 9, 2015 (Community Hall upstairs)